Teachers and Staff

 A North Carolina native, Allison moved to Huntsville with her family after her husband was offered a job at UAHuntsville.
 She holds a Bachelor’s degree in Middle School Education from the UNC-Wilmington and a Master’s degree in Counseling and Adult Education from East Carolina University.
 She is currently pursuing a MBA from UAH.
 Upon moving to Huntsville, she enrolled her two sons in MSH.
 Allison says she is addicted to Pinterest because it inspires her creative and crafty side.
 You can enjoy her collection of great ideas for the Montessori family by following Montessori School of Huntsville.

-Jennifer is an honors graduate from the University of Alabama in Huntsville.
-She holds a Bachelor’s degree in English with a minor in Spanish.
+Jennifer graduated with honors from the University of Alabama in Huntsville where she earned a Bachelor of Arts degree studying English and Spanish.
 She was first introduced to the Montessori philosophy when she enrolled the youngest of her two sons in MSH’s primary program in 2010.
-She began working with the school in 2013.
-Jennifer enjoys reading, cultural studies, and fitness.
+She began working with MSH in 2013.
 In addition to working with MSH, she also trains and teaches Krav Maga here in Huntsville, AL.

 Becky’s hometown is Scottsboro, AL. She received her Montessori training through NAMC.
 As a child, Becky and her twin sister, who is also a teacher at MSH, attended a Montessori school.
 She began working at MSH in 2003.
 Her hobbies include reading, cooking, and playing piano.